 I think it’s still early.
 Experimenting and finding out what the audience wants and listening to the feedback from them is key.

 Jhaveri: Great!
 Thank you guys very much.

 Check back soon for more content from Hashtag Sports 2017.
-In the meantime, subscribe to receive updates or go ahead and grab your pass to Hashtag Sports 2018 while the going’s still good.
+In the meantime, subscribe to receive updates or go ahead and grab your pass to our next annual conference while the going’s still good.